An Aussie’s Guide to Pop-up Sprinkler Systems

 #2 - Improper Adjustment

-Another reason your sprinklers may fail to do their job is if you don't adjust them properly in the lawn.
+Another reason your sprinklers may fail to do their job is if you don't adjust them properly on the lawn.
 Follow instructions clearly or ask a professional to help correctly place the sprinklers in the right spots for an even and complete water distribution.

 #3 - Leakages